Faculty and Courses

 About the Professor

 After reading English at Cambridge University, Christopher Cook joined BBC TV as a documentary writer/director/producer before moving to Channel 4.
-He continues to broadcast on politics, the media and the arts for the BBC and is a regular contributor to a number of print publications.
-Christopher has run a department in one of the London art schools and has been a visiting professor at the London College of Fashion within the University of the Arts.
-He is currently an Honorary Research Fellow at Birkbeck College in the University of London.
-He teaches on a number of other Study Abroad programs in London where his life is governed by just three passions, classical music, soap operas and food.
-But not necessarily in that order
+He has broadcast on politics, the media and the arts for the BBC Radio and is a contributor to a number of print publications.
+Christopher ran a department in one of the London art schools and has been a visiting professor at the London College of Fashion within the University of the Arts.
+He has been Honorary Research Fellow at Birkbeck College in the University of London and at Queen Mary University.
+He teaches on other Study Abroad programs in London and lives by the sea where on a clear day he can see France.
+His life is governed by just three passions, classical music, soap operas and food.
+But not necessarily in that order!

 Documenting Reality